CDCgov/reedfrost/docs/implementation.md

 The use of binomial coefficients, rather than pure factorials, increases the range of values $k$ and $n$ before causing overflow.

-## Caveats
+### Numerical instability

-Large $n$ can cause overflow, but in practice, numerical instability is a more pressing problem that leads to values of $f$ greater than unity.
+In practice, numerical instability is a more pressing problem that leads to values of $f$ greater than unity.
+The individual $h(k, q, m)$ are very small, so that the sum over the $h(i, q, m)$ terms is a sum of many small numbers that come to nearly unity.

+The numerical instability is most pronounced for $q \approx 1$, i.e., $p \ll 1$.